danfuzz/samizdat/doc/samizdat-0/data-syntax-semantics.md

 value representation (another arbitrary value), followed by a final `]`.

-Valueless highlets whose type tag is a string constant can be abbreviated as `@"type"`.
+Valueless tokens whose type tag is a string constant can be abbreviated as `@"type"`.
 If that string constant has the form of a valid identifier, then the token can be further abbreviated as just `@type`.